bminard/experimental/boost/bug_13002/README.md

 ## Observations

-  * The forward iterator, using the =begin()= method compiles without any compiler messages.
+  * The forward iterator, using the `begin()` method compiles without any compiler messages.

   * The preprocessor produces identical include files for the forward and reverse iterators.